oceansofcode/oceansofcode.github.io/README.md

 The JavaScript and CSS are initially written in TypeScript and Sass (SCSS) respectively.
 A modular approach for both are taken, splitting functionality into different files.

-Gulp is used to build the app by minifying both the compiled JavaScript and CSS for performance.
-The JavaScript remains modular using the type="module" attribute, whereas the Sass is compiled into one large main.css file.
+The JavaScript remains modular using the type="module" attribute, whereas the core Sass is compiled into one large main.css file.

+NPM Scripts are used to develop and build.
+Gulp was initially used and the gulpfile.js remains as a legacy reference.

 There are folders for TypeScript and Sass files unique to each page, where page dependant logic and styles are placed respectively.
 This helps reduce the chance that styles and behaviours intended for one page do not affect another.